Sham Shui Po: Dragon Centre

 Dragon Centre is a nine-storey shopping centre.
 It was the largest shopping centre in West Kowloon until Elements opened its doors above the Kowloon MTR station.

-Local Delicacies
+Local delicacies

 As Sham Shui Po is usually regarded as one of the poorest and oldest districts in Hong Kong, it is well known for people to find cheap and local food in Sham Shui Po.
 A lot of local restaurants are located in Fuk Wa Street, Fuk Wing Street, Pei Ho Street and Kweilin Street.
 Some of the famous restaurants include Kung Wo Beancurd Factory, Wai Kee Noodle Cafe, Man Kee Cart Noodle and Kwan Kee Store, which are highly praised for their soy milk and pudding, pork liver noodles, cart noodles and traditional puddings respectively.
-Some of these unique restaurants are also starred by Michelin and recommended in its list.

 Streets

 Streets and roads in Sham Shui Po include: